fi5u/Click-Type/ROADMAP.md

 - ~~add apostrophe to punctuation~~
 - ~~allow (valid) words with apostrophe to be saved to predictive list~~
 - ~~suggest an 's' after apostrophe~~
+- make case insensitive when comparing words from predictive
+- fix problem where duplicate 'i' appears on same row as 'I' in predictive list
 - check reason why word 'is' is not saving
 - show cursor on textarea
 - highlight predictive words differently